isakibul15/ParkSverige/README.md

 - [Architecture and Roadmap](docs/architecture-roadmap.md)
 - [Progress Tracker](docs/progress-tracker.md)

+## Foundation Now Added

+Version 0 scaffolding is now in place with:

+- `apps/web` for the Next.js customer web app
+- `apps/mobile` for the Expo mobile app
+- `services/api` for the NestJS backend
+- `services/workers` for notifications and scheduled jobs
+- `packages/*` for shared contracts, design tokens, analytics, and API client strategy
+- `data-platform/databricks` for ingestion and analytics workflows
+- `infra/azure` for deployment and infrastructure definitions

 ## Recommended Target Repository Shape

 As implementation begins, this repo should evolve toward a monorepo with a clear separation between apps, shared packages, backend services, and data-platform work: